Skip links

 Lost Time & Severe Injury

-The definition of workplace injury covers both accidents resulting in disabilities as well as those not resulting in injuries.
+The definition of workplace injury covers both accidents resulting in disabilities and those not resulting in injuries.
 These injuries may include:

 • An incident causing severe eye damage, requiring a trip to the Doctor